Would you prefer to view this website based on your location?

 Profile of current EV drivers

 In all countries, there are more male EV drivers than female EV drivers, which is especially the case in the Netherlands.
-Amongst German EV drivers, the proportion of women has greatly increased since 2020.
-Amongst potential drivers, the male-female distribution is almost equal and comparable to the general population.
+Among German EV drivers, the proportion of women has greatly increased since 2020.
+Among potential drivers, the male-female distribution is almost equal and comparable to the general population.

 EV drivers are of all ages